Braidwood, New South Wales: Media

 Braidwood is served by local newspaper, the Braidwood Times, which is owned by Australian Community Media.

 Braidwood is home to community radio station 2BRW.
 Operating under the name 'Braidwood Community Radio', the station can be heard on 88.9 FM.
-For commercial radio, Braidwood is in the Goulburn broadcast licence area with 2GN heard on 1368 AM and Eagle FM on 93.5 FM.
-These stations have studios in Goulburn.
+For commercial radio, Braidwood is in the Goulburn broadcast licence area with GNFM and Eagle FM These stations have studios in Goulburn.
+In terms of ABC Local Radio, the town is served by both ABC Radio Canberra on 666 AM and ABC South East NSW on 103.5 FM.

 The town falls under the Southern NSW television licence area with stations transmitting from a tower on Mount Gillamatong, adjacent to the township.

 In popular culture

 Film and television

 The town has several times been used for film locations, including Robbery Under Arms (1920), Ned Kelly (1970), The Year My Voice Broke (1987), On our Selection (1995), Finding Joy (2003), The Discontinuity (2009) and Australia's Most Haunted (2013).

+Education

+There are two schools in Braidwood: